seng438-winter-2023/seng438-a2-Group23/seng438-a2-team_number.md

 // including the input partitions you have designed

 # 3 Test cases developed
+## Tests cases for the Range Class Methods
 Partitions for Intersect Method:
 - C1: The lower bound is less than or equal to the upper bound.
 - C2: The lower bound is greater than the upper bound.